ardakashutosh05/terraform-vpc/README.md

 - Always destroy resources after testing to avoid charges.

   ---
+ ## 🏗️ Architecture Diagram (GIF)

+Here’s the animated architecture of this project:

+---

 📌 Example Use Case
 This VPC setup can be used for: